kakkarja/FreeTVG/README.md

     * **If hidden mode is cleared, just press fold childs again and the retain ones will folded back again**
   * **For CPP function \[very powerful function for manipulating text content\]**
     * **In Hidden mode, you can select CPP to copied the text content and copied to new file or existing file**
+    * **CPP selection has been hacked for it's selection mode**
+      * **By default is extended mode selection that works like charm, same as selection mode for Fold selected**
+      * **However, if you find it confusing when you wanted choose the cells for manipulation, you can hacked the configuration to multiple mode**
+        * **Multiple mode will choose the cells one by one selectively**

+          ```Terminal
+          # Will change to multiple selection for CPP function
+          > tvg multiple

+          # Combination for theme mode and selection mode
+          >tvg dark multiple

+          # or
+          >tvg multiple light
+          ```

 [⬆️](#freetvg-tree-view-gui)